mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-03-visitor-pattern/item.md

 In general, we will try to keep our grammar rules as simple as possible and the hierarchy of the rules can have repercussions in the priority of operations.
 Thus, going forward, we'll want to keep this in mind.

+For example, notice how the `EOF` is mentioned at the topmost rule (the rule `program`) and, at the same time, the token `EOF` is the _last_ one to be eaten when parsing the tokens.
+Conversely, the rule for `number` is "at the bottom" of the nesting of rules, and a number is the first thing we parse in our program.
+So, rules that are "deep" within the grammar correspond to things that tend to be parsed "first", which means depth can be used to control priority of operations, for example.

 This may be a bit abstract for now, but it'll become clearer by the end of this article and over the next few articles.